ve-global/recruitment/README.md

 ## 1. Programming

-You have an HTML page (*index.html*) that contains a form and some information about what the customer is buying.
-The goal is to capture all these pieces of information and to send them using the *DataReporter* class.
+You have an HTML page (*index.html*) which contains a form and some information about what the customer is buying.
+The goal is to capture all of that information and to send it using the *DataReporter* class.
 In this test the *DataReporter* class prints all the captured data in the console.

 You will find all information related to the *DataReporter* class in available code.